awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 To ensure faster instance launches, break up large requests into smaller batches\.
 For example, create five separate launch requests for 100 instances each instead of one launch request for 500 instances\.
 + \(Optional\) To help ensure that you maintain the correct number of instances to handle demand on your application, you can choose **Launch into Auto Scaling Group** to create a launch configuration and an Auto Scaling group\.
 Auto Scaling scales the number of instances in the group according to your specifications\.
 For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/)\.
 **Note**
 If Amazon EC2 Auto Scaling marks an instance that is in an Auto Scaling group as unhealthy, the instance is automatically scheduled for replacement where it is terminated and another is launched, and you lose your data on the original instance\.
 An instance is marked as unhealthy if you stop or reboot the instance, or if another event marks the instance as unhealthy\.
-For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Health checks for Auto Scaling instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + **Purchasing option**: Choose **Request Spot instances** to launch a Spot Instance\.
 This adds and removes options from this page\.
 Set your maximum price, and optionally update the request type, interruption behavior, and request validity\.
 For more information, see [Create a Spot Instance request](spot-requests.md#using-spot-instances-request)\.
 + **Network**: Select the VPC, or to create a new VPC, choose **Create new VPC** to go the Amazon VPC console\.
 When you have finished, return to the wizard and choose **Refresh** to load your VPC in the list\.
 + **Subnet**: You can launch an instance in a subnet associated with an Availability Zone, Local Zone, Wavelength Zone or Outpost\.